bulyshko/config.json/README.md

 }
 ```

+**Note:** Environment specific configuration files should be in the same directory as the default one.

-Use config.json in your application:
+### Test config.json in action

 ```bash
 $ vi sample.js